MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qsharp-local.md

     > [!TIP]
     > Click **Show detailed rows** to display the description of each output of the report data.

+    For more information, see [the full report data of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator-output.data#report-data).

 ## Change the target parameters